Cythion/SBL.20004/report.md

 - Collection site(s):
     - Botanical garden of the University of Fribourg
 - Collected species:
-    - Delphinium elatum (14-O-deacetylnudiculine, delpheline, deltaline, elatine, lycoctonine, méthyllycaconitine, nudicauline)
+    - Delphinium elatum (14-O-deacetylnudiculine, delpheline, deltaline, elatine, lycoctonine, méthyllycaconitine, nudicauline) [^4]
-    - Delphinium caucasicum ()
+    - Delphinium caucasicum (not available precisely for this species)
-    - Ranunculus auicomus
+    - Ranunculus auricomus (protoanemonin) [^3]
-    - Ranunculus aconitifolius
+    - Ranunculus aconitifolius (few ranunculin, very low toxicity) [^5]
-    - Ranunculus repens
+    - Ranunculus repens (ranunculin) [^6] --> ranunculin disapears when plant is dried, if we don't have it this is normal
-    - Ranunculus gramineus
+    - Ranunculus gramineus (protoanemonin)
-    - Ranunculus arvensis
+    - Ranunculus arvensis (protoanemonin)
-    - Ranunculus muricatus
+    - Ranunculus muricatus (substances have not been isolated, but it's toxicity and medicinal properties have been proven on mices) [^7]
-    - Ranunculus acris friesianus
+    - Ranunculus acris friesianus (ranunculin) [^8]
-    - Aconitum carmichaelii
+    - Aconitum carmichaelii (aconitine, mesaconitine, hypaconitine, benzoylaconitine, benzoylmesaconitine, and benzoylhypaconitine) [^9]
-    - Aconitum napellus
+    - Aconitum napellus (aconitine, aconine, capeline, hypoaconitine, jesaconitine, lycaconitine, mésaconitine, néoline, néopelline) [^10] --> one of the most toxic european plants
-    - Aconitum variegatum
+    - Aconitum variegatum (no clear information but also very toxic)
-    - Aconitum vulparia
+    - Aconitum vulparia (no clear information but also very toxic)
 - iNaturalist entries.
     - [Observation Data](https://github.com/Cythion/SBL.20004/blob/main/data/observations-328542.csv)